Wall Street Journal 'also victim of China hacking attack'

 The New York Times reported earlier that Chinese hackers had "persistently" penetrated its systems for the last four months.

 Beijing has been accused by several governments and companies of carrying out cyber espionage for many years.

 China's foreign ministry dismissed the New York Times' accusations as "groundless" and "totally irresponsible".

 "China is also a victim of hacking attacks.
-Chinese laws clearly forbid hacking attacks, and we hope relevant parties takes a responsible attitude on this issue," said spokesman Hong Lei.'Ongoing issue'
+Chinese laws clearly forbid hacking attacks, and we hope relevant parties takes a responsible attitude on this issue," said spokesman Hong Lei.

 The Journal's publisher, Dow Jones & Co, released a statement on Thursday saying hacking attacks related to its China coverage were "an ongoing issue".

 "Evidence shows that infiltration efforts target the monitoring of the Journal's coverage of China, and are not an attempt to gain commercial advantage or to misappropriate customer information," a spokeswoman for the newspaper said.

 "We continue to work closely with the authorities and outside security specialists, taking extensive measures to protect our customers, employees, journalists and sources.

 The paper has completed a network overhaul to bolster security, she added.